Hong Kong Brief

 Hong Kong’s high standards of affluence and education have cultivated a sophisticated consumer culture and a thriving market for high-end luxury goods.
 This has also made Hong Kong a popular shopping destination for Chinese visitors, who are able to travel to Hong Kong in ever-increasing numbers.
 There are valuable opportunities for Australian businesses to showcase Australia’s products to Chinese shoppers as well as Hong Kong locals.
 These opportunities relate to foods, beverages, wine, fashion, jewelry, art and collectables, skincare and cosmetics, and organic and natural health products.
 Thus, beyond its own status as an important trading partner, Hong Kong can serve as a two-way interface between China and Australia.

-Infrastructure development is a priority for the Hong Kong government, with some HK$70 billion earmarked for infrastructure projects in 2013-14.
-Expansion of the public transport network in Hong Kong and the development of road and rail links to China are driving demand for building and construction services.
+Infrastructure development is a priority for the Hong Kong government, with HK$70.8 billion earmarked for infrastructure projects and capital works in 2014-15.
+Expansion of the public transport network in Hong Kong and the development of road and rail links to China, namely the Hong Kong-Zhuhai-Macau bridge and Guangzhou-Shenzhen-Hong Kong express rail, are driving demand for building and construction services.
 Development of the West Kowloon Cultural Precinct (a 15-year multi-billion dollar project) is proceeding on schedule, generating opportunities for Australian companies and suppliers, some of whom have won contracts in that project.

 A number of Australian software companies have established market niches for specific corporate and government solutions.
 Opportunities also exist for developers of multimedia content for wireless and mobile applications and for Australian health and medical technology.